 Decreased tidal volume

-118. Inadequate minute ventilation occurs in what types of conditions?
+116. Inadequate minute ventilation occurs in what type of conditions?

-Restrictive conditions: atelectasis, neuromuscular disorders, or conditions that impede thoracic expansion (kyphoscoliosis).
+Restrictive conditions, such as atelectasis and neuromuscular disorders, and conditions that impede thoracic expansion (e.g., kyphoscoliosis)

-120. What does increased dead space ventilation cause?
+118. What does increased dead space ventilation result in?

-The proportion of wasted deadspace increases and lowers alveolar ventilation and impairs CO2 removal.
+The proportion of wasted deadspace increases, which lowers alveolar ventilation and impairs CO2 removal.

-121. In theory, V/Q imbalance should cause a rise in PACO2.
-However, many patients who are hypoxemic because of a V/Q imbalance have a low or normal PaCO2.
+119. In theory, a V/Q imbalance should cause an increased PaCO2.
+However, many patients who are hypoxemic due to a V/Q imbalance have a low or normal PaCO2.
 What does this suggest?

-V/Q imbalances have a greater effect on oxygenation than on carbon dioxide removal.
+It suggests that V/Q imbalances have a greater effect on oxygenation than carbon dioxide removal.